 At age 28, John was a hard-working professional building a bright future in his home state of Kentucky.
 Between planning his wedding and working hundred-plus–hour weeks as a venture capitalist, he always had something to do.
 Like the race horses called “mudders” that shine brightest when the track gets messy, John had never been one to pass up a challenge.

-But he couldn’t have predicted the biggest challenge he’d have to face to date: being diagnosed 7 years ago with stage 4B classical Hodgkin lymphoma.
+But he couldn’t have predicted the biggest challenge he’d have to face to date: being diagnosed 7 years ago with stage 4B cHL.

 When I was diagnosed, I wish I knew a lot of things that I know now.- John